zxr323/learngit/readme.txt

+This is a test.
 Git is a version distributed control system.
 Git is free a software distributed under the GPL
 Git has a mutable index called stage
 Git tracks changes of files.